 Learn more about Messiah's Supplemental Instruction Program!SI Video

 Supplemental Instruction (SI) is a program that targets "high risk courses" rather than "high risk students."
-The college pays trained Supplemental Instruction Leaders to attend selected class lectures, take notes, read course material, then plan and conduct two review sessions outside of class each week.
+The university pays trained Supplemental Instruction Leaders to attend selected class lectures, take notes, read course material, then plan and conduct two review sessions outside of class each week.
 The SI review sessions are interactive and utilize a variety of collaborative learning techniques as the SI leader combines the methods of how-to-learn with the advice of what-to-learn.
 Students acquire effective study strategies as they review course material and prepare for tests using mock exams.
 The sessions are not remedial but benefit all who attend.
 Statistical data suggest that students who attend SI sessions earn 1/2 to a full letter grade higher than those who choose not to attend.

 Messiah's SI program has been offered every semester since the fall of 1994.
 It's considered to be an essential program, one that is held in high regard by administrators, the program director, SI Faculty, and SI Leaders as well as the many students who attend of their own volition and cannot imagine taking their course without SI support.